msagitw/ak/content/project/crms/index.md

   focal_point = "Smart"
 +++

-I had the immense plesure of being involved in the development of a novel bespoke solution whose goal was for the transformation of clinical research and funds management system.
+I had the immense plesure of being involved in a government project whose goal was for the digitization of the clinical trial process.

 The following presentation is a brief description of the product and the process of developing it.